GEO2110 – Mineralogy

 As the teaching involves laboratory and/or fieldwork, you should consider taking out separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-- The compulsory exercises must be approved and the practical test in mineralogy passed before sitting the final examination.
+- The compulsory exercises must be approved, the quiz in Canvas be submitted and the practical test in mineralogy must be passed before sitting the final examination.

-- Practical test in mineralogy counts 20% towards the final grade.
+- A practical test in mineralogy counts 30% towards the final grade.

-- Final written examination (3 hours) counts 80% towards the final grade.
+- The final written examination counts 70% towards the final grade.

 Examination support material